frebib/year-4-notes/ml/notes.md

 Can be used to get classification accuracy

-## Confusion Matrix
+### Confusion Matrix
 - Create a table of True Positive, True Negative, False Positive, False Negative
 - Can be expanded for >2 classes

-### Sensitivity
+#### Sensitivity
 ```
 Sensitivity = TP / (TP + FN) = TP / (All Positive)
 ```

-### Specificity
+#### Specificity
 ```
 Specificity = TN / (TN + FP) = TN / (All Negative)
 ```

-### ROC Analysis
+#### ROC Analysis

-1) Plot sensitivity and complementary specificity (`1 - Spec`) on a graph
+1. Plot sensitivity and complementary specificity (`1 - Spec`) on a graph

-2) Modify the model in some way (e.g. change threshold)
+2. Modify the model in some way (e.g. change threshold)

-3) Check with modification has a point in the ROT graph closest to the top left corner (i.e. highest sensitivity and specificity)
+3. Check with modification has a point in the ROT graph closest to the top left corner (i.e. highest sensitivity and specificity)

-#### Area Under Curve (AUC)
+##### Area Under Curve (AUC)

-Get the area under the ROC curve
+- Get the area under the ROC curve

-Higher is better
+- Higher is better

-That way we get a performance metric that is independent of the variable we changed during ROC analysis (e.g. we might change threshold at run time)
+- That way we get a performance metric that is independent of the variable we changed during ROC analysis (e.g. we might change threshold at run time)

-#### For >2 Classes
+##### For >2 Classes
 Do one-against-all ROC analyses, so if you have 3 classes, you have 3 ROC graphs

 ## Hold-Out Validation
 - Take a percentage of the dataset and don't show it to the model (e.g. 80/20)

 ### Disadvantages

-1) Reduce training data
+1. Reduce training data

-2) Reduce representativeness, as you've lost some data
+2. Reduce representativeness, as you've lost some data

+### K-fold

+1. Separate data into `K` sets
+2. Train once with `K-1` of the sets, validated on the remaining set
+3. Repeat, cycling the validation set

-### K-fold and LOO cross validation
+### Leave-one-out cross validation (LOOCV)

-TODO
+Special case of k-fold where `K = N`

 ## Instance Based Supervised Learning